Fromia indica: Description

 Fromia indica can reach a diameter of about 7.5 cm to 10 cm.
 When young, it is bright red with black tips (but not always), and can become a duller red at maturity.
-Some describe it as "red with a fine black mesh [of] interlinked lines.", a characteristic pattern which distinguishes it from the black-spotted sister species Fromia milleporella.
-Though this sea star normally has five rays, also called arms, some have been found with six, during periods of regeneration.
+Some describe it as "red with a fine black mesh of interlinked lines.", a characteristic pattern which distinguishes it from the black-spotted sister species Fromia milleporella.
+Though this sea star normally has five rays, also called arms, some have been found with six, during the periods of regeneration.

 Distribution

-This species can be found in the Indian Ocean and Western Pacific, from the Andaman islands as far west as Sri Lanka and as far east as the Fiji Islands.
+This species can be found in the Indian Ocean and Western Pacific, from the Andaman Islands as far west as Sri Lanka and as far east as the Fiji Islands.
 It can also be found as far north as Japan and as far south as Australia.
 The known range of latitude is between -23.5 and 18.85 degrees.
-Longitude is between -162 and 178.53 degrees.
+The longitude range is between -162 and 178.53 degrees.
 It is frequently imported for the fish trade via Sri Lanka.